xepozz/meta-storm-idea-plugin/docs/_posts/2025-03-09-config-architecture.md

 </meta-storm>
 ```

-Here what you can see:
+Here is what you can see:
 - Some XML metadata
 - Common root tag `<meta-storm>`
 - Tag `<definitions>` which groups all the definitions inside